Comparison5 min read

 • TRD Off-Road and TRD Pro: tight inventory, MSRP, occasional $750 conquest bonus

-The Ranger's lease deal is materially better, by roughly class="relative z-10",800 in total over a 36-month term versus the Tacoma.
-The Tacoma's resale value advantage at 36 months recovers most but not all of that gap.
+The Ranger's lease is materially better — about class="relative z-10",800 over a 36-month term — though the Tacoma's resale recovers most of that gap by the end.

 The verdict

-Buy the Ford Ranger if you're cross-shopping on lease, want the bigger and more refined interior, will actually use the towing capacity, and prefer the smoother V6.
-The May 2026 lease deal makes it the rational pick for most mid-size truck buyers this spring.
+Buy the Ford Ranger if you're cross-shopping on lease, want the bigger and more refined interior, will actually use the towing, and prefer the smoother V6.
+The May 2026 lease makes it the rational pick for most mid-size buyers this spring.

-Buy the Toyota Tacoma if off-road capability matters, you'll keep the truck 7+ years (resale recovers the gap and then some), you want the hybrid powertrain specifically, or you specifically want a TRD Pro or Trailhunter for the off-road heritage.
-Tacoma also wins for buyers in tight-inventory markets where the Ranger lease cash doesn't reach.
+Buy the Toyota Tacoma if off-road capability matters, you'll keep the truck 7+ years (resale recovers the gap and then some), you specifically want the hybrid, or you want a TRD Pro/Trailhunter for the heritage.
+The Tacoma also wins in tight-inventory markets where the Ranger lease cash doesn't reach.

 From the Buying Guide